 CELEBRATE CHRISTMAS AROUND THE WORLD AND HOLIDAYS OF LIGHT AND 90 YEARS OF DISNEY HISTORY!

 Take in the holidays at MSI with D23 Presents Treasures of the Walt Disney Archives

 Chicago, Ill.
 (November 14, 2013)—The holidays are here, and the Museum of Science and Industry’s 72nd annual Christmas Around the World and Holidays of Light open on November 14, 2013.
 This year’s colorful theme is inspired by the Museum’s new temporary exhibit—Treasures of the Walt Disney Archives, presented by D23: The Official Disney Fan Club, which recently was extended through January 4, 2015.
 This exhibit celebrates the innovation of Walt Disney’s legacy with more than 300 artifacts from Disney’s 90-year history; hands-on fun for the whole family; and now, newly added artifacts and experiences for the holiday season.

 The Museum’s Main Floor displays more than 50, 12-foot trees beautifully decorated by volunteers from Chicago’s ethnic communities representing their diverse culture and holiday traditions.
-This custom began for local families in 1942 as a United Nations Day salute to American allies during World War II, and in its first year, only a dozen trees lined the Museum’s halls.
+This custom began for local families in 1942 as a United Nations Day salute to the Allies during World War II, and in its first year, only a dozen trees lined the Museum’s halls.
 Now the exhibit has grown into a forest of dazzling trees and homemade displays, created by dedicated volunteers.
-The celebration runs through January 6, 2013.
+The celebration runs through January 5, 2014.

 Trees and Traditions